What Can Embedded Banking Do for You?

 It can help you retain talent

 With the gig economy on the rise, employers need to up their game to keep their talent around.
-Embedded banking can enable employers and benefits package providers to gain the upper hand in the talent market.
+Embedded finance can enable employers and benefits package providers to gain the upper hand in the talent market.

-By making use of a combination of embedded banking’s capabilities, such as account creation, card issuance and spend controls, it’s possible to create more enticing packages – ones that give employees more autonomy in the benefits they choose.
+By making use of a combination of embedded finance’s capabilities, such as account creation, card issuance and spend controls, it’s possible to create more enticing packages – ones that give employees more autonomy in the benefits they choose.
 And by opening up the possibility for employees to access earnings before pay day, employers can offer employees more flexibility to live the lifestyle they want.

 We enabled ThanksBen to combine payments infrastructure with a marketplace to provide an innovative solution to employee benefits.
 Through us, ThanksBen can give employers corporate wallets and card issuing capabilities so that employees can spend an allotted amount on any number of dynamically connected providers for everything from e-learning to friday afternoon drinks.